tutucea/celestial-forecast/README.md

    - Find the DMG (macOS) or EXE (Windows) in the `dist` or `build` folder and install it.

 6. **Planet Data**:
-   With local time, UTC and a few other( this can be customized where you can add your preference by editing "schedule-popup.html").
+   To pull data for the planet simply click on the symbol of the planet (eg. ☉ or ☽ )With local time, UTC and a few others( this can be customized where you can add your preference by editing "schedule-popup.html").
 Type this if you simply updating only the new files for timezones to work correctly.
    ```bash
    npm install luxon
    ```